 These Best Management Practices were developed in consultation with interested state and local agencies to meet the requirements of California Harbors and Navigation Code section 552.
-Their primary purpose is to limit environmental damage during removal or deconstruction of marine debris authorized under sections 550 and 551 of that statute.
-These Best Management Practices are not intended to cover all circumstances in removal or deconstruction of marine debris and the public agency removing such debris remains responsible for compliance with all relevant laws and regulations in their removal activities.
+Their primary purpose is to limit environmental damage during the removal or deconstruction of marine debris authorized under sections 550 and 551 of that statute.
+These Best Management Practices are not intended to cover all circumstances in the removal or deconstruction of marine debris and the public agency removing such debris remains responsible for compliance with all relevant laws and regulations in their removal activities.
 Inquiries should be made of appropriate agencies concerning required permits, especially when removing vessels that exceed 100 feet in length or more than 100 gross tons.

 The following are Best Management Practice guidelines for public agencies removing and processing vessel marine debris while protecting the environment:

 - Prevention of any environmental damage should be the primary concern in removal and deconstruction operations.

 - Before deconstruction, marine debris should be evaluated for petroleum products, marine paints, asbestos, polychlorinated biphenyls (PCBs), and other hazardous waste.

 - All known pollutants should be removed before deconstruction activities.
 Pollutants include, but are not limited to petroleum products, batteries, paints, varnishes, solvents, mercury switches, asbestos, electronic wastes, compressed gas cylinders, fire extinguishers, emergency flares, household hazardous wastes, gray water, black water, bilge and ballast waters and tires.

 - If practicable, engines, auxiliary motors, generators, or any other mechanical device with fluid should be removed before deconstruction.

 - As waste is generated, it should be classified, managed and disposed of following applicable state and federal regulations.
 If needed, hazardous waste materials should be tested and appropriate waste profiles generated.